LATEST NEWS

-Fresh trails!
+Fresh Trails

 This summer, with funding from Yellowstone to Yukon’s (Y2Y) Partner Grant Program, Conservation North, Save-The-Cedar League, and local volunteers have worked to revitalize two trails in the Inland Rainforest east of Prince George: the Morkill Old Growth Cedar Trail and the Goat River Canyon Trail.
 Below are trail descriptions and directions, as well as a handful of pictures.